 “La Leggenda di Cristalda e Pizzomunno” is a romantic story rooted in Apulian legend.
 Musician Max Gazzé’s song is that of two lovers, the sailor and the beautiful Cristalda.

-The beautiful monolith we saw on Scialara beach is in fact the sailor Pizzomunno.
+The beautiful monolith we saw on Scialara beach is the sailor Pizzomunno.
 Their love was tested when Sirens fell in love with him.

 Unfortunately for the Sirens, he was so in love with the fair Cristalda that their calls went unanswered.
 The fact that he didn’t need chains or wax plugs for his ears to resist their calls angered the sirens.